projectshift/shift-boiler/README.md

 Boiler is a best-practices setup of flask framework integrated with a number of libraries to quickly bootstrap app development.
-You can do console applications, web apps or apis with buckle.
+You can do console applications, web apps or apis with boiler.
 It is also a good example of how to set up flask framework for large applications.

 Here are some main features all of which are pluggable and optional: